Trevor Lewis: Junior

 At the age of 16, Lewis was drafted by Cedar Rapids RoughRiders of the United States Hockey League (USHL) but failed to make the team.
 As such, he moved to Texarkana to play in the North American Hockey League.
 However, before the season started, Lewis was offered the chance to play with the Des Moines Buccaneers in the USHL and he immediately moved to join the team.
 In his first season with the Buccaneers, Lewis finished eighth in team scoring with 22 points.
 During the 2005 offseason, Lewis worked out more to improve his play.
 He significantly improved the following year and was named the USHL Player and Forward of the Year after recording 35 goals and 40 assists.
 As a result, Lewis was selected for the USHL All-Star Game and finished second in the fastest skater competition.
 During the 2006 USHL playoffs, Lewis recorded two goals and nine assists en route to the USHL Clark Cup Finals.
 He was also honored with the Curt Hammer Award as the USHL's most gentlemanly player and was selected for the 2005–06 All-USHL first team.

 As a result of his sophomore season, Lewis also began to earn attention from NHL and college scouts.
 His head coach in Iowa estimated he received around 100 phone calls from colleges enquiring about Lewis.
 Leading up to the NHL entry draft, Lewis was ranked 77th by The Hockey News.
 He was expected to be drafted late in the first round or second round.
 After the Los Angeles Kings made a last-minute trade, they drafted him in the first round, 17th overall, in the 2006 NHL entry draft.
 Although he had originally committed to play college hockey at the University of Michigan, Lewis chose to forgo post-secondary education and start his career by signing a three-year, entry-level contract with the Kings.
-Following the draft, it was revealed that the Owen Sound Attack of the Ontario Hockey League (OHL) had signed Lewis to a contract during the NHL Combine, despite his junior playing rights being owned by the Western Hockey League due to him being born in Utah.
+Following the draft, it was revealed that the Owen Sound Attack of the Ontario Hockey League (OHL) had signed Lewis to a contract during the NHL draft combine, despite his junior playing rights being owned by the Western Hockey League due to him being born in Utah.
 While the WHL tried to dispute this signing the Canadian Hockey League's board of governors ruled in favor of Owen Sound.
 Lewis subsequently joined the Owen Sound Attack for the 2006–07 season, where he recorded 73 points through 62 games.